Snow and sub-zero temperatures forecast for next week

 Temperatures will fall as low as minus five degrees this week with the possibility of snow in parts of the country in the coming days.

+Met Éireann forecaster John Eagleton said there was a chance of snow in the west late on Thursday, though with easterly winds it could also affect the east of the country.

+“It could affect the east but it won’t cause any problems.
+It will be light enough.
+The bottom line is it’s going to be cold this week.”

-Met Éireann forecasters said a spell of rain would hit the west and southwest later on Monday and become widespread by Tuesday morning, turning wintry with the risk of some accumulations of snow on higher ground.
+A spell of rain will hit the west and southwest later on Monday and become widespread by Tuesday morning, turning wintry with the risk of some accumulations of snow on higher ground, he said.

-It said Tuesday would be very cold with outbreaks of rain, sleet and snow and Tuesday night will be very cold and see scattered wintry showers.
-Temperatures will fall to between zero and minus three degrees while on Wednesday temperatures will be around 3 to 7 degrees during the day.
+Tuesday will be very cold with outbreaks of rain, sleet and snow and Tuesday night will be very cold with scattered wintry showers.
+Temperatures will fall to between zero and minus three degrees while on Wednesday temperatures will be three to seven degrees during the day.

 Thursday will see further rain, sleet and snow with afternoon temperatures of just one to seven degrees in easterly winds.